dineshkumares/chuiaidocs/source/index.html.md

 ```

 <aside class="warning">
-Remember — our apis utilize deep learning a technique that requires a lot of data, we recommend enroll a profile with at least 5 photos.
+Remember — our apis utilize deep learning a technique that requires a lot of data, we recommend enrolling a profile with at least 5 photos.
 </aside>

 ### HTTP Request